siku2/hass-integration-template/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-Use [black](https://github.com/ambv/black) to make sure the code follows the style.
-Sort your imports using [isort](https://pycqa.github.io/isort/).
+This project uses [ruff](https://docs.astral.sh/ruff/) to ensure consistent code formatting and linting.

 ## Test your code modification